 There are times that we can see shooting stars late in the afternoon when the sun is still up in the rest of the lower 48.

-There is nothing better than sitting outside and hearing absolutely nothing until nature herself breaks that silence.
-The stillness is something so many people are missing from their lives.
+There is nothing better than sitting outside and hearing absolutely nothing until mother nature herself breaks that silence.
+In my opinion, stillness is something so many people are missing from their lives.
 When you get used to the quiet, it is incredible what you can hear.

 Hearing the wing flaps of an Owl just a few feet over your head with no other noise is pretty cool too!

-As for Jack, the stillness is so intense at times, he can hear a Vole from several feet away scurrying through the snow.
+As for Jack, the stillness is so intense at times he can hear a Vole from several feet away scurrying through the snow.
 He’ll learn one day that they are faster than him, and no, they don’t want to play ha-ha!

-Okay, at least I do!
+Okay, at least I sleep better!

 When summer rolls around, that traffic noise is 24/7.
 That’s a huge difference!
 For me, between the traffic noise, and the extended daylight in the summer, it’s hard to sleep.
 Very.
 Hard.
 To.
 Sleep.
 So, I will take the extended darker hours and enjoy my semi-hibernation!

 All in all, the short days through the winter months do not bother me.
 I charge the flashlights, and go on about my business.
 Or I enjoy whatever light show mother nature gives me.
-Whether it be the pastel colors that stretch across the sky when the sun is up or the twinkling of the stars at night, we enjoy it all.
+Whether it be the pastel colors that stretch across the sky when the sun is up or the twinkling of the stars at night, I enjoy it all.

 Comment below and tell us your favorite experience if you live here or have visited during the winter!
 Or let us know what you would like to experience!